xp-framework/xp-framework/skeleton/org/dia/README.txt

 * Doclet
 DiaDoclet : hands the given classes over to DiaMarshaller to generate a DiaDiagram

+* Visitors
+UpdateVisitor : takes a DiaDiagram and updates the given (or all) classes in the diagram
+FUTURE: LayoutVisitor : tries to do some layouting?

 4) TODOs:
 ---------
 * merge generated diagram with the positions from an already (manually) layouted diagram (tool)